Ambient Occlusion is a calculation that takes any particular point

 with no light, and generally has options such as a max dist value.

-Ideal of course is to have both abilities.
+Ideal of course is to have both abilities in your 3d application.